 (3) No remuneration is payable under subregulation (1) to a person who is an employee (as defined in the Public Sector Management Act 1994) and continues to receive his or her usual rate of remuneration in respect of that employment while engaged on the business of the Board.

-[Regulation 8 inserted in Gazette 20 Mar 2007 p.
+[Regulation 8 inserted: Gazette 20 Mar 2007 p.
 1011.]

 9. Meetings